-As outlined by § 90.220(7)(a), rent must be paid “at the time and place agreed upon by the parties.”
-Unless otherwise agreed, rent must be paid at the dwelling unit in equal monthly or weekly installments at the beginning of each month or week, depending on whether the tenancy is month-to-month or week-to-week.
-Periodic rent must be paid at the beginning of any term of one month or less and otherwise.
+As outlined by § 90.220(7)(a), rent must be paid at the time and place agreed upon by the landlord and tenant(s).
+Unless otherwise agreed in the lease, rent must be paid at in equal monthly or weekly installments at the beginning of each month or week, depending on whether the lease is structured as a month-to-month or week-to-week contract.

 In accordance with § 90.260(1), tenants have four (4) days grace period before a landlord may charge a late fee for the late payment of rent.

-Non-Emergency (§ 90.322): To access the property in non-emergency situations, the landlord must provide the tenant with at least twenty-four (24) hours’ notice of their intent to enter, unless there is an agreement between the landlord and the tenant to the contrary.
-The landlord may also only enter at reasonable times.
+Non-Emergency (§ 90.322(b)): To access the property in non-emergency situations, the landlord must provide the tenant with at least twenty-four (24) hours’ notice of their intent to enter, unless there is an agreement between the landlord and the tenant to the contrary.
+Landlords can only enter at reasonable times.

 - Flood Disclosure (§ 90.228): Should the rental dwelling be located in the 100-year Flood Plain, as determined by the National Flood Insurance Program of the Federal Emergency Management Agency, the landlord must disclose this fact to the tenant.

-- Lead Paint Disclosure: Pursuant to federal law, landlords are obliged to inform tenants of any known lead paint hazards in rental dwellings constructed prior to 1978.
-Furthermore, landlords must provide them with a specific government-issued resource that details the matter.
+- Lead Paint Disclosure: Per federal law landlords are required to inform tenants of any known lead paint hazards in rental dwellings built before 1978.
+Additionally, landlords must provide tenants with a specific government-issued resource that details the matter.

-- Outstanding Notices/Pending Suits (§ 90.310): If a rental dwelling is in a premises containing no more than four (4) dwelling units, the landlord must disclose to the tenant in writing before the execution of the rental agreement if the dwelling is subject to any of the following circumstances:
+- Outstanding Notices/Pending Suits (§ 90.310): If a rental unit is in a building containing no more than four (4) units, the landlord must disclose to the tenant in writing before the execution of the rental agreement if the dwelling is subject to any of the following:

-- Recycling (§ 90.318): Landlords of five (5) or more residential dwelling units on a single premises or five (5) or more manufactured dwellings in a single facility that are located in an urban growth boundary must provide information about recycling processes.
+- Recycling (§ 90.318): Landlords of five (5) or more residential dwelling units on a single or five (5) or more manufactured dwellings in a single facility that is located in an urban growth boundary must provide information about recycling processes to tenants.

 - Smoking Policy (§ 479.305): The lease agreement must include a disclosure of the rental dwelling’s smoking policy.
 Namely, the disclosure must state “whether smoking is prohibited on the premises, allowed on the entire premises or allowed in limited areas on the premises.”
 If smoking is allowed in limited areas, the areas where it is must be indicated in the disclosure.

-- Utility/Service Fees (§ 90.315(2)): A landlord must disclose to the tenant any utility or service that the tenant pays directly to a utility or service provider that benefits, directly, the landlord or other tenants.
-They must make the disclosure in writing at or before the commencement of the tenancy.
+- Utility/Service Fees (§ 90.315(2)): Landlords must disclose any utility or service that a tenant directly pays that benefits the landlord or any other tenants.
+The disclosure must be made in writing before or during the start of the lease.

-Maximum: State law does not specify an upper limit to the amount a landlord may demand a tenant to pay as a security deposit.
-According to § 90.300, the landlord may not change the rental agreement to require the tenant to pay a new or increased security deposit during the first year after the tenancy has begun.
-If the landlord wishes to charge a new or increased security deposit after the first year, they may do so.
-However, they must give the tenant three (3) months to pay this deposit.
+Maximum: State law does not specify a limit to the amount a landlord can require a tenant to pay for a security deposit.
+According to § 90.300, landlords cannot alter the rental contract to require the tenant to pay a new or increased security deposit during the first year of renting.
+If the landlord wishes to charge a new or increased security deposit after the first year, they may do so as long as they give the tenant at least three (3) months to pay the new deposit.